 Adobe invented the PDF (Portable Document Format) to solve a problem that dogged people for years: how to view and print documents without requiring the original software that document was created in or the fonts it uses.
 It wasn't meant to be a replacement for a word processor - it was a layout format for precise alignment of text and images.

-Many programs can save documents in PDF format, but few can edit them directly.
-But what if you receive a document in PDF form and need to change it?
-Or you might save a file as a PDF but lose the original (editable) document through a disk or human error?
+Maybe you've received a document in PDF form and need to make changes or you might only have a file in PDF format, having deleted or lost the original (editable) document.
 In all of these situations, you need a PDF editor.

 As long as your editing demands aren't too heavy, PDF Candy may be the quickest solution.
-It can convert PDFs to other formats, rotate them, split them, protect them and add watermarks.
+It can also convert PDFs to other formats, rotate them, split them, protect them and add watermarks.

-FormSwift PDF Editor
+Apowersoft Online PDF Editor